 Los Angeles, CA - BRV was brought on by Morlin Asset Management to assist with programming and retail activation as part of a new master plan for the historic station campus.

 BRV conducted research on passenger preferences, analyzed the inside and outside spaces throughout the station, and provided recommendations to Morlin for daily activities, amenities, events, and retail solutions to create a better transit experience and a regional destination.

-Boston, MA - BRV teamed up with the Massachusetts Institute of Technology (MIT) to help complete their vision for the East Campus Plan, a project to devise and build a mixed-use development that serves both the university and the surrounding community.
+Boston, MA - BRV was hired by the Massachusetts Institute of Technology (MIT) to help complete their vision for the East Campus Plan, a project to devise and build a mixed-use development that serves both the university and the surrounding community.
 BRV participated in guiding both the design and community outreach processes, ensuring that the voices and wishes of local stakeholders guided the overall development design.
 BRV advised the design team, comprised of architects, landscape architects, and engineers, and assisted MIT in getting necessary entitlements and permits.
 BRV will continue to advise the project through the construction phase to guarantee that the mixed-use development and its public spaces come to fruition.

 Birmingham, AL - Working with the State of Alabama, the City of Birmingham, and ALDOT, BRV collaboratively shaped a new plan to transform underutilized space underneath I-59/20.
 The highway cuts right through Birmingham's downtown, cutting key cultural and educational institutions off from surrounding neighborhoods.
 To ameliorate these conditions, BRV worked closely with the architecture team to create a highly-programmed park with distinct activities, uses, and amenities available throughout the linear public space.